abeginnDev/RenameVsProjekts/README.md

 # Visual Studio Project Renaming Script

-This PowerShell script is designed to help developers easily rename C# projects, such as MAUI or WPF projects, within Visual Studio.
-The script automates the process of replacing content within files, renaming files, and renaming folders, making it especially useful when rebranding or restructuring projects.
+This repository contains two PowerShell scripts designed to help developers easily rename C# projects, such as MAUI or WPF projects, within Visual Studio.
+The scripts automate the process of replacing content within files, renaming files, renaming folders, and removing source control bindings, making it especially useful when rebranding or restructuring projects.

 ## Features